betable/betable-canvas-sdk/README.md

 * Create a folder to house your game
 * Create an index.html file in your game folder
 * Make sure to set your redirect URI to "https://localhost:8888/authorize"
-* add this to your index.html
+* Add this to your index.html

 ```HTML
     <script src="/betable.js"></script>